junxit/us-congress-bills-115/metadata.md

 - 2017-08-01 — Senate amendment proposed (on the floor): Amendment SA 746 proposed by Senator Portman for Senator Johnson.(consideration: CR S4687; text: CR S4690-4694)
 - 2017-08-01 — Senate amendment submitted
 - 2017-08-01 — The committee amendments agreed to by Unanimous Consent.
+- 2017-08-02 — Message on Senate action sent to the House.
+- 2017-08-04 — Received in the House.
+- 2017-08-04 — Referred to the House Committee on Oversight and Government Reform.